jayahariv/CBLLogViewer/README.md

 ## How to check the logs
 1. Choose the _verbose log_ throught the `browse` button.
 (Supported from Couchbase Iridium release).
+2. After selecting any lines, click the details to see the message details, copy options.

 ## Screenshots